 Most PSEA Disability Plans include a feature called MPEB.
-If you become totally disabled for more than 60 days, are still covered under your employer’s health insurance and are receiving regular medical care, MPEB will contribute up to a specific amount per month toward your monthly health insurance premium payments for 17 months.
+If you become totally disabled for more than 60 days, are still covered under your employer’s health insurance, and are receiving regular medical care, MPEB will contribute up to a specific amount per month toward your monthly health insurance premium for a specific period of time.

 Is maternity coverage offered?

 Pregnancy, childbirth, and related medical conditions are covered the same as any other illness.
 Coverage may continue up to 6 weeks for natural childbirth, 8 weeks for cesarean delivery, or longer if there are complications.

 What is an “Elimination Period”?

 An Elimination Period is the time between when your Disability begins and the time you are eligible to receive benefits.
 No benefits are paid during the Elimination Period.
 There are several Elimination Period options to choose from.